-Sure enough, it didn’t take us ten minutes before my niece started screaming with exuberance, “Waterfall!
+Sure enough, it didn’t take us ten minutes before my niece started screaming with exuberance: “Waterfall!
 Waterfall!”
 We looked to the right and saw Bridalveil Fall, hiding from annoying glances of the visitors.
 With loud sound its waters plunged from a height of 617 feet.
-Upon reaching the ground, the waterfall “tears” gathered together, creating beautiful streams.
+Upon reaching the ground, the waterfall’s “tears” gathered together, creating beautiful streams.

 We didn’t merely observe the waterfall from the distance.
 Oh, no, quite the opposite.
 Without second guesses, our entire group climbed extremely slippery rocks and approached the mighty Bridalveil Fall as close as it was safely possible.
-Our new location provided us with a clear view of the mist from the waterfall source and the foggy mountains nearby.
+Our new location provided us with a clear view of the waterfall and the foggy mountains nearby.

 However, you don’t need to climb the rocks to see this Yosemite’s waterfall.
 Bridalveil Fall is visible from many locations including the road.
 Furthermore, its waters flow throughout the year, so it never goes dry.

 Our next destination was Yosemite Falls.
 With its waters dropping from the height of 2,425 feet from the top of the upper fall to the base of the lower fall, it’s considered the highest waterfall and one of the main attractions in Yosemite National Park.
 Yosemite Falls is a seasonal waterfall.
 Strong and powerful in spring, it almost dries out by August.
 In addition to spectacular view during warmer seasons, spring daytime temperature encourages long hiking near the waterfall.
 Two-mile Yosemite Falls Trail usually asks for three hours to take you to the base of the waterfall and bring back to the valley.